Texas Stars shining bright halfway through season

 "It's fun right now," said Neil Graham, head coach of the Stars.
 "Guys are winning.
 Guys are doing the little things that result in wins."

-"Coach [Graham] has done a great job of getting everybody on the same page," Stars Right Winger Riley Barber added.
+"Coach [Graham] has done a great job of getting everybody on the same page," Stars right winger Riley Barber said.

-The Stars are looking to win their first Calder Cup, which is the trophy awarded to the AHL playoff championship team, since 2014.
+The Stars are looking to win their first Calder Cup – the trophy awarded to the AHL playoff championship team – since 2014.

-"There are two things we think about every day," said Graham.
-"First one is developing future Dallas Stars, and the other one is a Calder Cup."
+"There are two things we think about every day," Graham said.
+"First one is developing future Dallas Stars and the other one is a Calder Cup."

-Recently, the Stars have been terrific on their home ice - out of the last 12 games played at the H-E-B Center, they've lost only one.
-To add to that metric, three out of the last four home games have been sold out.
+Recently, the Stars have been terrific on their home ice.
+Out of the last 12 games played at the H-E-B Center, they've lost only one.
+To add to that, three out of the last four home games have been sold out.

 "We have goals, we have expectations, and we have a team that can make some noise here," Graham said after practice late Tuesday morning at the H-E-B Center in Cedar Park.

-When asked about why his team has been seeing so much success this season, Graham stated that it is about the depth for each player.
+When asked about why his team has been seeing so much success this season, Graham stated that the Stars have a lot of talented players on the ice.

-"Honestly, our depth is something that I haven't seen in a lot of years," Barber added.
+"Honestly, our depth is something that I haven't seen in a lot of years," Barber said.

 The Stars lead the AHL in scoring, averaging nearly four goals a game.
 Barber has helped the team achieve that average this season with a total of 19 goals scored and 16 assists.